jentoobento/contact-example/README.md

 - Message box for submission confirmation
 - More than 1 Title can be clicked at a time
 - Functionality for other clickable items?

-Future Reference:

-- Redo in React... vanilla Javascript is painful